RebeccaStevens/deepmerge-ts/docs/deepmergeCustom.md

 }
 ```

-## Implicit Default Merging
+## Default Merging

-If you do not want to have to explicitly perform default merging in your custom merge functions;
+If you do not want to have to explicitly call the default merging function in your custom merge function;
-you can set the option `allowImplicitDefaultMerging` to `true`.
-Once set, if any of your custom
-merge functions return `undefined`, then the default merging functions will automatically be called.
+you can just return `utils.use.defaultMerging`.
+This will automatically apply the default merging strategy.

 For example, the following `customizedDeepmerge` functions are equivalent: